The importance of Compliance when claiming R&D tax relief

 With so many changes to eligibility and expenditure rules, including the introduction of allowable costs relating to data licences and cloud computing costs, it has never been more important to ensure the claim undergoes the appropriate level of scrutiny to ensure compliance.

 At RCK, the R&D consultants are knowledgeable about the new rules, eligible costs and the appropriate methodology used to calculate the claim.
-The Compliance team offer additional checks regarding the qualifying expenditure included in the claim, including corroborating this data with the accounts and ledgers and other records gathered during the process, ensuring the Company is not over claiming.
+The Compliance team offer additional checks regarding the qualifying expenditure included in the claim, including corroborating this data with the accounts and ledgers and other records gathered during the process to ensure the Company is not over claiming.
 Where eligible costs have been accurately included, but may require additional explanations, the compliance team ensure that these mitigations are included in the HMRC submissions.
 The role is not only to ensure that the costs claimed, and methodology used make sense and are in line with the latest guidelines, but also to ensure that the company is not missing out on costs that they are entitled to.

 RCK’s approach to HMRC investigations